freenas/freenas-docs/userguide/virtualmachines.rst

 and find the entry for the new |dockerhost|.
 Click |ui-options| and :guilabel:`Start` to boot the |dockerhost|.

-A |dockerhost| can take some time to boot.
+A |dockerhost| can take several minutes to boot.
 Click
 |ui-options| and :guilabel:`--> Serial` to view the |dockerhost|
 activity during startup.
 Use this console to configure Rancher inside the |dockerhost|.